eProsima/DDS-Router/docs/rst/developer_manual/installation/sources/linux.rst

 Local installation
 ------------------

 #.
-Create a :code:`Fast-DDS` directory where to download and build *eProsima DDS Router* and its dependencies:
+Create a :code:`DDS-Router` directory where to download and build |ddsrouter| and its dependencies:

     .. code-block:: bash